 The village office in Kingston has accessible access.
 The entrance is covered, has good vertical signage and has a narrow ramp to the doorway.
 The automatic door button is located in a spot on the wall that is within the door swing.
 In addition the ramp leading to the entrance follows a unusual path where a 90 degree turn is located with a slope change.
 Current ramp designs have a level platform for users to change direction.
 With a slope and pathway change users might lose control.

-KA 20 | Credit Union Centre in Kingston
+KA 20 | Kingston Recreation Centre entrance.

-KA 21 | Front door to the Village of Greenwood Office
+KA 21 | Front door to the Kingston Village Office

 KA 22 | Accessible entrance at the Wee Folk Centre in Greenwood